Compulsory sterilization: As a part of human population planning

 Human population planning is the practice of artificially altering the rate of growth of a human population.
 Historically, human population planning has been implemented by limiting the population's birth rate, usually by government mandate, and has been undertaken as a response to factors including high or increasing levels of poverty, environmental concerns, religious reasons, and overpopulation.
 While population planning can involve measures that improve people's lives by giving them greater control of their reproduction, some programs have exposed them to exploitation.

-In the 1977 textbook Ecoscience: Population, Resources, Environment, authors Paul and Anne Ehrlich, and John Holdren discuss a variety of means to address human overpopulation, including the possibility of compulsory sterilization.
+In the 1977 textbook Ecoscience: Population, Resources, Environment, authors Paul and Anne Ehrlich and John Holdren discuss a variety of means to address human overpopulation, including the possibility of compulsory sterilization.
 This book received renewed media attention with the appointment of Holdren as Assistant to the President for Science and Technology, Director of the White House Office of Science and Technology Policy, largely from conservative pundits who have published scans of the textbook online.
-Several forms of compulsory sterilization are mentioned, including the proposal for vasectomies for men with three or more children in India in the 1960s, sterilizing women after the birth of their second or third child, birth control implants as a form of removable, long-term sterilization, a licensing system allotting a certain number of children per woman, economic and quota systems of having a certain number of children, and adding a sterilant to drinking water or food sources, although the authors are clear that no such sterilant exists nor is one in development.
+Several forms of compulsory sterilization are mentioned, including the proposal for vasectomies for men with three or more children in India in the 1960s, sterilizing women after the birth of their second or third child; birth control implants as a form of removable, long-term sterilization; a licensing system allotting a certain number of children per woman, economic and quota systems of having a certain number of children, and adding a sterilant to drinking water or food sources, although the authors are clear that no such sterilant exists nor is one in development.
 The authors state that most of these policies are not in practice, have not been tried, and most will likely "remain unacceptable to most societies."

 Holdren stated in his confirmation hearing that he no longer supports the creation of an optimum population by the U.S. government.
-However, the population control policies suggested in the book are indicative of the concerns about overpopulation, also discussed in The Population Bomb a book written by Paul R. Ehrlich and Anne Ehrlich predicting major societal upheavals due to overpopulation.
-As this concern about overpopulation gained political, economic, and social currency, attempts to reduce fertility rates, often through compulsory sterilization, were results of this drive to reduce overpopulation.
-These coercive and abusive population control policies impacted people around the world in different ways, and continue to have social, health, and political consequences, one of which is lasting mistrust in current family planning initiatives by populations who were subjected to coercive policies like forced sterilization.
-Population control policies were widely critiqued by women's health movement in the 1980s and 1990s, with the International Conference on Population and Development in 1994 in Cairo initiating a shift from population control to reproductive rights and the contemporary reproductive justice movement.
-However, new forms of population control policies, including coercive sterilization practices are a global issue and a reproductive rights and justice issue.
+However, the population control policies suggested in the book are indicative of the concerns about overpopulation, also discussed in The Population Bomb, a book written by Paul R. Ehrlich and Anne Ehrlich predicting major societal upheavals due to overpopulation.
+As this concern about overpopulation gained political, economic, and social currency, attempts to reduce fertility rates, often through compulsory sterilization, were a result of this drive to reduce overpopulation.
+These coercive and abusive population control policies impacted people around the world in different ways and continue to have social, health, and political consequences, one of which is lasting mistrust in current family planning initiatives by populations who were subjected to coercive policies like forced sterilization.
+Population control policies were widely critiqued by the women's health movement in the 1980s and 1990s, with the International Conference on Population and Development in 1994 in Cairo initiating a shift from population control to reproductive rights and the contemporary reproductive justice movement.
+However, new forms of population control policies, including coercive sterilization practices, are a global issue and a reproductive rights and justice issue.